mendersoftware/mender-docs/01.Get-started/04.Deploy-a-docker-compose-update/docs.md

 # 28M     traefik-composition-v2.10.mender
 ```

-So in this case we're seeing a ~28% decrease in size.
+So in this case we are seeing a ~28% decrease in size, though the size savings of deltas vary depending on the changes between Artifacts and can go up to 90% in some cases.